reilnur/MurphmonRules/README.md

 2. All items allowed in lab
 3. Pivoting: Catch up to 3 total unique mons from any area (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and lab mon.
 Must pivot before first trainer fight.
 If a mon receives Exp from a wild before first trainer, you are locked into that Mon and can no longer pivot.
 You may not swap in Mons while scouting/catching.
 You may use any Mon at the front your party, however, until you lock in pivot.
 You may not swap mons during encounters.
 1 free favorite each.
 You may catch a second of the same favorite but it will count towards your 3 pivots.
 4. "Brock Buddy": Get a second mon to fight with in Pewter Gym (first mon you see after forrest, no restrictions. catch the first encounter or bust).
 Brock Buddy may faint, primary Mon cannot.
-5. All hidden items allowed - one chance at step items
+5. All hidden items allowed - you may only attempt to retrieve step items once (if they don't spawn on your 1 check, you're out of luck).
 6. All found and gifted TMs allowed (No purchasing TMs) - all move tutors allowed (i.e. mega punch/kick guys after mt.
 Moon).
 No HMs.
 No restrictions on Sketch.
 Sketch your whole moveset if you want.
 If you find a way to learn Sketch multiple times on a decent Mon, sketch your heart out...sounds fun.
 BUT, if you accidently catch a mon while sketch scouting you must release it and not take its item.
 7. Misty before Dig Rocket
 8. Surge before Rock Tunnel